 The second dispute relates to additional customs assessments made by Yokohama Customs for the period of October 2006 through September 2009 in connection with post-importation audits, as well as the disputed portion of our import duties from October 2009 to the present, which we have or will hold in bond or pay under protest.
 Additional assessments related to any prior period are barred by applicable statutes of limitations.
 The aggregate amount of these assessments and disputed duties was 4.2 billion Japanese yen as of December 31, 2013 (approximately \$40.2 million), net of any recovery of consumption taxes.
 The issue in this case is whether a United States entity utilizing a commissionaire agent in Japan to import its products can use the manufacturer's invoice or must use another valuation method, and, if an alternative method must be used, what the allowable deductions would be in determining the proper valuation.
 Following our review of the assessments and after consulting with our legal and customs advisors, we believe that the additional assessments are improper and are not supported by applicable customs laws.
 We filed letters of protest with Yokohama Customs, which were rejected.
 We then appealed the matter to the Ministry of Finance in Japan.
-In the second quarter of 2011, the Ministry of Finance's administrative decision.
+In the second quarter of 2011, the Ministry of Finance in Japan denied our administrative appeal.
+We disagree with the Ministry of Finance's administrative decision.
 We are now pursuing the matter in Tokyo District Court, which we believe will provide a more independent determination of the matter.
 In addition, we are currently required to post a bond or make a deposit to secure any additional duties that may be due and payable on these current imports.
-Because we believe that the assessment of higher duties by the customs as a theorities is an improper application of the regulations, we are currently expensing the aportion of the duties we believe is supported under applicable customs law, and recording the additional deposit or payment as a receivable within long-term assets on our consolidated financial statements.
-If we are unsuccessful in r
+Because we believe that the assessment of higher duties by the customs authorities is an improper application of the regulations, we are currently expensing the portion of the duties we believe is supported under applicable customs law, and recording the additional deposit or payment as a receivable within long-term assets on our consolidated financial statements.
+If we are unsuccessful in recovering the amounts assessed and paid, we will record a non-cash expense for the full amount of the disputed assessments.
+We anticipate that additional disputed duties will be limited going forward as we have entered into an arrangement to purchase a majority of the affected products in Japan from a